ThomasNagel/BubbleBlaster-PWS/README.md

 The folder 'Method 1' contains the code that has a working AI, Method 2 works to, but Method 3 is unfortunately a bit jank.
 The file BubbleBlaster sprites based.py contains the game, the training file contains the code for teh training procedure.

+GAME RULES:
+A player wins the game by getting more points in 60 sec then his/her opponent.
+You can get points by hitting bubbles.
+Green (radioactive) bubbles give you a speed bonus.
+You can move youre character with wsda.

 This is a guide to downloading python and the nessecery libraries (Scroll down for the dutch guide).

 English guide: